rafavelar/movie_app/README.md

 ## Technologies

 * Xcode Version 12.2 (12B45b)
-* * Target iOS 14.2
+* Target iOS 14.2
-* * Swift version 5.3.1 (swiftlang-1200.0.41 clang-1200.0.32.8)
+* Swift version 5.3.1 (swiftlang-1200.0.41 clang-1200.0.32.8)
-* * Core Data
+* Core Data
-*

 ## Setup

-To execute the project follow the next stepts:
+To execute the project follow the next steps:

 1. Clone te repository.
-2. 2.
-Open it in Xcode
+2. Open it in Xcode
-3. 3.
-Run it on the simulator or device.
+3. Run it on the simulator or device.

 ## Features

 List of features ready and TODOs for future development

 * List all shows
-* * Save Favorites in local core data database
+* Save Favourites in local core data database
-* * Show alerts at deleting favorites
+* Show alerts at deleting favourites
-* * Show detail view for Shows
+* Show detail view for Shows
-* * Show detail view for Favorites
+* Show detail view for Favourites
-* * Show button to open IMDb page
+* Show button to open IMDb page

 To-do list:

-* End the logic for Delete button in Favorite Detail view.
+  * End the logic for Delete button in Favourite Detail view.
-* * Adjust the size of the images in tables.
+  * Adjust the size of the images in tables.
-* * Show loader while the firts list is downlading.
+  * Show loader while the first list is downloading.
-* * Test Units.
+  * Test Units.

  ## Status

-Project is: _in progress_, I spent to many time trying to decide what technologies I should use.
+Project is: _in progress_, I spent too many time trying to decide what technologies I should use.
 I use MVC architecture because it is the stable one in the market.
-I try to avoid adding external libriries for this project, that makes me speend time configuring the swift way.
+I try to avoid adding external libraries for this project, that makes me spend time configuring the swift way.
 I can improve my code spending more time working in iOS.

 I could end this project if I choose Alamofire and Realm, those libraries makes the develop easier.

 ## Inspiration

-I'm so inpired by my teacher Norberto Ortigoza, The way he teaches iOS development is very clear.
+I'm so inspired by my teacher Norberto Ortigoza, The way he teaches iOS development is very clear.

 ## Contact

 Created by [@raff_avelar](https://rafaelavelar.com/) - feel free to contact me!